 During a hearing, an advisor may accompany the charged student in the hearing room whenever the charged student is present.
-An advisor may counsel the charged student during a hearing but may not participate actively in the hearing; the charged student must speak for himself/herself and suggest questions of witnesses participating in the hearing, as needed.

 In addition to reading this page carefully, you should read the Lynchburg College Honor and Student Conduct Codes and Regulations.

 - How a hearing advisor can help you